bentoml/BentoML/docs/source/concepts.rst

   # Save the entire prediction service to file bundle
   saved_path = iris_classifier_service.save()

+A BentoService SavedBundle is a versioned file directory that contains all the information needed to run this prediction service.
+Think of it as a docker container image or a software binary for your ML model, which is generated in every training job, reflecting your newest code changes and training data, and at the end of the day, makes your model more easily testable and ready to be shipped to production.

-BentoML also provide a mechanism for easy model management.
+BentoML also makes it easy to do model management.
 It keeping track of all the BentoService SavedBundle you've created and provide web UI and CLI access.
-By default BentoML keeps track of all the model files ad metadata in your local file system.
-But it is also possible to run a BentoML server that stores those data in the cloud(e.g.
-RDS, S3), and allow your ML team to easily share, find and use each others' models.
+By default BentoML saves all the model files and metadata in your local file system.
+But it is recommended to run a shared BentoML server for your team which stores models files and metadata in the cloud(e.g. RDS, S3).
+This allows your ML team to easily share, find and use each others' models and model serving endpoints. :doc:`Read more about this
+<guides/yatai_service>`

 .. code-block:: bash